mcaronna1/gcp_oci_vm_start/README.md

 ## Step 1: Create VM
 -Go to Console → Compute Engine → Create instance

-Under Machine configuration you will fill in VM project will be > Example all lowercase> ahi-test
+-Under Machine configuration you will fill in VM project will be > Example all lowercase> ahi-test

+-Region & Zone: Choose a location closest to you

+-Under general purpose > Choose E2 series

+- Machine type: chose (e2-micro) with the lowest GM -Example> e2-micro (2 vCPU, 1 core, 1 GB memory)